 “It’s corny, but it warms my heart to know I’m making a difference."

 For 25 years, Nannette has worked for Spartan Controls, which provides automation, valves, measurement, and process-control solutions and services to industries like oil and gas, mining, and pulp and paper.

 Her current position as sustainability leader involves supporting innovation at the company—especially as it concerns environmental sustainability—by fostering collaborations with academia and industry.
 Nannette says the company has been committed to finding greener solutions for decades.
 “In total, our solutions have removed close to nine million tonnes of CO2 equivalent,” she says.
 That’s like taking about 690,000 cars off the road.

 Nannette’s professional work dovetails neatly with much of her volunteer work.
 She’s involved with the Clean Resource Innovation Network, a non-profit focused on creating a sustainable energy future for Canada—something she’s deeply passionate about.
 She has also championed diversity and inclusion in the engineering field at her workplace and as volunteer chair of the university’s Engineering Career Centre.
 In 2019, she received the Schulich School of Engineering Alumni Award for Diversity and Inclusion.

 What drives you to volunteer?

 “You don't leave anyone behind."

 Growing up, Nannette was the kind of kid who signed up for as many extracurriculars as she could manage—from student council and the school newspaper to working as a camp counsellor.
-She continued to get involved as a busy engineering student and throughout her career.
+She continued to get involved as a busy engineering student and

 It all stems from an unwavering belief in the importance of helping others, largely instilled by her parents.
 Not long after the family settled in Calgary, her mother and father began helping countless family and friends establish themselves in Canada too.
 At one point, 20 people lived in their house.